 Before making any changes, it's critical to note two things:

-1. You should make your decision to switch health plans in coordination with the other areas of your finances.
+- You should make your decision to switch health plans in coordination with the other areas of your finances.

-2. Understand the implications of switching plans.
+- Understand the implications of switching plans.
 For example, for those currently enrolled in Shell's US PPO 90 or US PPO 90 (Out-of-Area) plan, you will not be able to re-enroll in the future if you disenroll at any time.

-You should make no financial decision in isolation of your other financial pieces.
+You should make no financial decision in isolation from your other financial pieces.
 Therefore, we incorporate other relevant areas of your finances when making decisions to evaluate the trade-offs related to your Shell benefits adequately.
 When we work with our Shell clients, we provide education on their options during the open enrollment period, including determining if the HDHP is the right fit, setting up an HSA, and managing investments.
 The last thing anyone wants is to leave free money on the table, so start the conversation with an advisor today to review your Shell benefits and uncover any gaps or optimization opportunities.